-The user ID ZWESVUSR that is associated with the Zowe started task ZWESVSTC must have READ permission for the BPX.
-JOBNAME profile in the FACILITY class.
+The user ID ZWESVUSR that is associated with the Zowe started task must have READ permission for the BPX.JOBNAME profile in the FACILITY class.
 This is to allow setting of the names for the different z/OS UNIX address spaces for the Zowe runtime components.
-See Address space names on page 152.
+See Address space names.